yusrasiddiq/AgriHelp/README.md

-# Minor Project: Agriculture and Weather App
+# Agriculture and Weather App

 This web app is a one-stop solution for real-time weather reports, agriculture news, and other related services.
 It provides a user-friendly interface to check weather updates, agricultural news, and much more.